Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Experiments

 \paragraph{Long-Horizon Sequence Tasks.} Next, we focus on the tasks that require learning long-range interactions, especially those with a sequence length above 1,500, up to 18,000.
-These include the EthanolConcentration dataset~\cite{large2018detecting}, which contains spectroscopic recordings of solutions, the MotorImagery dataset, which captures data from the motor cortex, and the EigenWorms~\cite{yemini2013database} dataset of postural dynamics of the worm \textit{C.~elegans}.
-As shown in Table~\ref{tab:performance_comparison_long}, our LrcSSM model outperforms all other state-of-the-art methods on the EthanolConcentration task and achieves second-best performance on the MotorImagery and EigenWorms datasets.
-We believe that EthanolConcentration contains interesting input correlations, which LrcSSMs can capture through its state dependence.
+These include the EthanolConcentration dataset (Ethanol)~\cite{large2018detecting}, which contains spectroscopic recordings of solutions, the MotorImagery dataset (Motor)~\cite{lal2004methods}, which captures data from the motor cortex, and the EigenWorms (Worms)~\cite{yemini2013database} dataset of postural dynamics of the worm \textit{C.~elegans}.
+As shown in the second block of Table~\ref{tab:performance_comparison}, our LrcSSM model outperforms all other state-of-the-art SSM methods on the EthanolConcentration task and achieves second-best performance on the MotorImagery and EigenWorms datasets too.
+We believe that EthanolConcentration contains interesting input correlations, which LrcSSMs can capture through its input- and state-dependence.

-\paragraph{Average Performance Across Datasets.} In Table~\ref{tab:comparison_average}, we report the average accuracy across all six datasets considered from the UEA-MTSCA archive.
+\paragraph{Average Performance Across Datasets.} In the rightmost column of Table~\ref{tab:performance_comparison}, we also report the average accuracy across all six datasets considered from the UEA-MTSCA archive.
 LrcSSM achieved an accuracy of $66.3\%$, placing it at the forefront alongside the LinOSS-IM model, outperforming all other state-of-the-art models, including LRU, S5, S6, Mamba, and LinOSS-IMEX.
 The implicit integration scheme of the LinOSS-IM model, seems to have played an important role, and we plan to investigate a similar integration scheme for LrcSSM, too.
 Our current scheme is just a simple explicit Euler.